impraise/SUPR/README.md

 All the business logic are here.
 This is pure Kotlin / Swift without any Android / iOS dependencies.

 ## Data
 All data needed for the application comes from this layer through a Repository implementation.
 It makes it transparent to other layers where the data comes from.
-It can be retrieve from cache or API.
+It can be retrieved from cache or API.

 ## License